preaudc/spark-maven-parent/docs/index.md

 </dependencyManagement>
 ```

---> If the dependency version is lower than the Spark / Hadoop dependency one
+&rarr; If the dependency version is lower than the Spark / Hadoop dependency one

 Declare this dependency in a `<dependencyManagement>` section:
 ```xml